bup/bup/Documentation/bup-validate-ref-links.1.md

 # SYNOPSIS

-bup validate-ref-links
+bup validate-ref-links [*ref*...]

 # DESCRIPTION

-`bup validate-ref-links` checks all the repository refs (e.g. saves) for commits or subtrees that refer to missing objects and reports the paths to any found.
+`bup validate-ref-links` checks repository references (e.g. saves) for commits or subtrees that refer to missing objects and reports the paths to any found.
+If no *ref*s are provided, checks all refs, otherwise only checks those specified.

+This command can also be used to validate a save more quickly than attempting a `restore` or `join`ing the save to /dev/null, and much more quickly for multiple related saves, though it only checks for the existence of the leaf (blob) data, it does not attempt to read that data.

 At the moment, the broken path information is only logged to standard error, and is not well specified (i.e. suitable for inspection, but